huyunf/github_personal_site/content/blog/blog_11_13_2017_1/blog_11132017_FirstTest.md

 Title: How to Use Pelican to Generate Static Web Page
 Date: 2017-11-13 11:38
-Category: tech
+Category: Technology
-Tags: pelican, web, publishing
+Tags: Pelican, web
 Slug: how_to_use_pelican_for_static_web_page
-Summary: First Blog

 Pelican is a static site generator, written in Python.
 [Pelican](http://docs.getpelican.com/)